 Lean Method 4: Just-in-Time (JIT): Producing with Exact Precision

 One of the most prevalent Lean Production Methods, Just-in-Time, lowers waste by closely matching output to demand.
 Manufacturers don't push inventories; instead, they just create what is required, at precisely the right time.
-Instead of pushing inventory, manufacturers use a 'pull' system to produce exactly what is needed, exactly when it is required.
+Instead of pushing inventory, manufacturers use a 'pull' system.
+The produce only what is needed, right when it is required.

 Just-in-Time Advantages